drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/04-privacy-friendly-analytics.md

 ## Walkthrough

 Pick one.
 Sign up (or stand up the self-hosted instance).
 You'll receive a snippet - a `<script>` tag with a data attribute or src parameter that identifies your site.
-Put it in `_includes/analytics.html` so it's centralised.
+Put it in `_includes/analytics.html` so it's centralized.
 Plausible looks like this:

 ```html
 <!-- _includes/analytics.html (Plausible example) -->